Codelezz/Instance-Spigot/README.md

-# Instance-Spigot
+# Codelezz spigot instance

- Ability to create instances on a spigot server
+This spigot plugin installed to be used with modules created on [codelezz.com](https://codelezz.com)